 I just returned from FETC in Orlando and was excited to see how many sessions focused on scannable technology.
 In 2016 I hope to see more teachers thinking about the thoughtful and purposeful integration of education and technology tools such as QR codes and augmented reality.

 Preparation is key in any endeavor and teachers should have technology on their mind when they are planning everyday lessons or longer learning experiences.
 Teachers want to identify what tools will make content more accessible for students with different learning needs and how students can create products with tech tools that will help them build transferable digital skills.

 7. Ted Fujimoto (Entrepreneur and Senior Executive, US)

 I think we will see some innovation in competency-based assessment tools and systems partially driven by the flexibility given by ESSA to manage the evaluation of project, portfolios, performance tasks and other student-centered approaches.
 I am currently working with a few companies and can also tell you that there is exciting next-generation work coming out in the area of integration of music and arts in learning that will blow your mind.

-Nationally, only 25% of students today are receiving the education they need to qualify for a middle class paying job or even be hired by the U.S. military.
+Nationally, only 25% of students today are receiving the education and technology they need to qualify for a middle class paying job or even be hired by the U.S. military.
 This past year, the median wage in the US fell below middle class wage levels.
 This means that 20 years from now, if this trajectory continues, 75% of Americans will not be able to pay for themselves.
 It is important to transform the educational experience for the majority of American kids within the next 10 years to change this trajectory.
 We need to do this at scale to pass a tipping point in this transformation.
 What this means to me is that some 30,000 schools need to be transformed.
 This is something we are working towards with the American Dream Schools initiative.